State governance

 No hay anuncios

-"The Community is neither here nor is it expected," Ayala states at one point in the interview, regarding his desire to promote a joint agreement to revitalize the city's industrial estates.
-The socialist mayor assures that from the town hall they must implement policies that "very clearly combat the neglect" of Ayuso's government.
+"The Community is neither here nor expected," Ayala stresses at one point in the interview, regarding his desire to promote a joint agreement to revitalize the city's industrial estates.
+The socialist mayor assures that the city council must implement policies that "very clearly combat the neglect" of Ayuso's government.
 Ayala cites as an example a municipal allocation of two and a half million euros for scholarships for university students from Fuenlabrada, when "this is the responsibility of the Community of Madrid."
-"There are many resources we could allocate to improving other services if they did their job," he argues.
+"There are many resources we could allocate to improve other services if they did their job," he defends.

 Cargando